erikaghernandez/online-store/README.md

 * Erika Hernandez: My skills consist of semantic HTML, actively using validators and linters, as well as writing good commit messages.

+* Ahmad Yamien: I am skilled at writing CSS, with a moderate knowledge of HTML.